Penguin Random House Canada sent me Hello Color in exchange for an honest review. All opinions are my own and from the heart.

-I received November’s Sweet Reads Box free of charge to review.
-All opinions are my own.
+I received May’s Sweet Reads Box for free in exchange for an honest review.
+All opinions are my own and from the heart.

 I’ve been reading a book about anti-gravity — I just can’t put it down!
 Ha ha ha.
 Okay so I haven’t been reading about anti-gravity, but I have been enjoying the first bit of this month’s Sweet Reads Box selection and some of the clever tie-ins that came with it.
 (If you’re new to Sweet Reads Box, it’s a Canadian book subscription box service that comes with a contemporary novel and five or six treats related to the story.)
 Let me show you what’s inside the May box.
 I’m curious to hear what you think!
 Continue reading “What’s inside May’s Sweet Reads Box”